Kamikōchi Line: Rolling stock

 As of 1 April 2017, services on the line are operated using a fleet of four two-car 3000 series stainless steel electric multiple unit (EMU) trains, which were formerly Keio 3000 series EMUs.

 Former Tobu 20100 series EMUs of Tobu Railway, are scheduled to replace the 3000 series trains starting in April 2022.

 With the raising of the overhead power supply voltage to 1,500 V DC in December 1986, the line's fleet was replaced by four two-car former Tokyu 5000 series EMUs.
 As these trains did not have air-conditioning, they were replaced between 1999 and 2000 by four two-car former Keio 3000 series EMUs.

 History

 The line opened on 2 October 1921 as the Chikuma Railway (筑摩鉄道) from Matsumoto to Niimura, electrified at 600 V DC.
 The line was extended to Shimashima Station (now closed), opening on 26 September 1922.

 On 27 December 1932, the Chikuma Railway was renamed the Matsumoto Electric Railway (松本電気鉄道).

 The overhead line power supply voltage was increased from 600 V DC to 750 V DC in 1957, and further raised to 1,500 V DC in December 1986.

 Freight services were discontinued from 1 December 1973.

 In September 1983, landslides caused by Typhoon Forrest resulted in suspension of services on the line beyond Shinshimashima to Shimashima.
 This section was formally closed on 31 December 1984.

 On 1 April 2011, following a merger with local bus operators, the operating company was renamed Alpico Kōtsū.
+However, the line is still occasionally referred to with its old operator's name as the "Matsumoto Dentetsu Kamikōchi Line"; station signage has been largely updated to instead read "ALPICO Kotsu Kamikōchi Line".